pathtofile/Sealighter/docs/CONFIGURATION.md

 ### provider_name
 The name or GUID of the Provider to enable.
-For WPP Traces, this *must* be the GUID.
+For TraceLogging and WPP Traces, this *must* be the GUID.

 ### keywords_any
 Only report on Events that has these at least some of these keyword flags.
 See [Scenarios](SCENARIOS.md) for examples on finding information on a provider's keywords.